 Separate equipment

 Use separate pots and equipment for natural dyeing.
-You don’t want to dye and cook meals in the same pots and dishes.
+You don’t want to dye and cook meals with the same kitchenware.

 Prepare questionable dyes outside

-Again, working outside is a great way to eliminate fumes and issues inside.
-If you are using a plant that has a strong smell or you’re not sure about its toxicity, I highly recommend going through the process outside.
+Again, working outside is a great way to eliminate fumes and moisture in the house.
+If you are using a plant with a strong smell and are unsure about its toxicity, I highly recommend going through the dye process outside.

 Wear a dust mask

-Always wear a dust mask when measuring out mordants, powdered dye, and concentrates.
-The particles get in the air and cause respiratory problems.
-A dust mask solves this issue.
+Always wear a dust mask when measuring mordants, powdered dye, and concentrates.
+The particles get in the air, into your lungs, and can cause respiratory problems.

-Once the powders are stirred into the water they will not be blowing in the air.
-It’s up to your own discretion whether you wear the dust mask through the entire heating process or not.
+Once the powders are stirred into the water, they will not blow in the air.
+Whether you wear the dust mask throughout the heating process is your discretion.

 Wear rubber gloves

-When working with mordant baths, it is advisable to wear gloves and thoroughly wash your hands or skin whenever the mordant bath splashes onto you.
+When working with mordant baths, wear gloves and thoroughly wash your hands or skin whenever the mordant bath splashes onto you.

-I have never had any kind of skin reaction to alum, or iron water, and I’ve had my bare hands in the baths to quickly grab bundles of fiber.
-But I would not suggest this as a regular occurrence.
-There is potential that you could have a skin reaction and it’s generally just not a good idea to expose yourself to metal salts.
+I have never had any skin reaction to alum or iron water, and I’ve had my bare hands in the bath to grab bundles of fiber quickly.

 Wear an apron